How long can I use an ILL item?

 The due date for your interlibrary loan is printed on the book band label.
 You can also check the due date by logging into the "My Account" section of the library homepage.

 Articles that have been electronically uploaded to your Tipasa account do not have due dates.
 However, they will "expire" after 30 days.
 After that, you will not be able to access the content through your Tipasa account.
+You can download and save the article to your own device before the expiration date.

 How long can I use a PASCAL item?